 Notice that none of these goals have anything to do with driving more sales directly.
 In fact, “sell the most” sales contests usually have a negative effect on all three of the goals above.

 A small sync between the Bizzabo AE and BDR teams.

 Don’t Build Your Sales Contest Around the Top-Selling Sales Rep

-Easily the biggest misconception about sales contests is the notion that their goal is to reward the top-selling rep. In fact, the worst sales contests are created around the premise of “most revenue in a month wins X.”
+Easily the biggest misconception about contests to motivate your team is the notion that their goal is to reward the top-selling rep. In fact, the worst sales games are created around the premise of “most revenue in a month wins X.”

-What is more likely to happen is that the top reps who always do well will pull ahead in the contest within the first week.
+What is more likely to happen is that the top reps who always do well will pull ahead in the first week.
 The remaining reps, whose production you actually need to improve, will fall hopelessly behind when they realize they have no real chance of winning.
-For the next three weeks, the majority of the team disengages from the sales contest and the historically best reps will inevitably win again.

 The rich get richer and you just gave an expensive prize to a rep that was going to have a great month anyway.
 When this occurs, why even bother running a sales contest at all?

 You should already have mechanisms in place to incentivize excellence, like a “BDR of the Month” award or an “Account Executive of the Quarter” trophy.

 You should leave the acknowledgment of top sales results to those types of rewards.

 First and foremost, sales contests should almost exclusively be designed around rewarding front-end activity.
 Activity is the great equalizer.
 It rewards hard work, not talent, and anyone can work hard.
 If you’re new or struggling, it’s much easier to stay in contention in a workplace competition when you’re judged on booking demos, making a lot of dials, or passing over qualified leads to account executives (or any other top-of-the-funnel activity).